francis-tg/francis-tg/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning reactjs and react native
 - 💕 I love vuejs, nodejs,reactjs
-- 💞️ I’m looking to collaborate on google
+- 💞️ I’m looking to collaborate with google
 - 📫 How to reach me francisalaphia5@gmail.com, +22898852436

 <!---